Home

 Step 3: Setup a Synth and Test Euterpea

-Mac/Linux users: install a MIDI software synthesizer, such as SimpleSynth or Fluidsynth.
+Mac/Linux users: install a MIDI software synthesizer, such as VMPK, SimpleSynth, or Fluidsynth.
 Make sure it’s running before you start Euterpea in GHCi.
+With VMPK for Mac, make sure “omni” is enabled and that it’s using CoreMidi (not Network).

-Windows users typically will already have a synth installed and can simply move on to testing Euterpea with GHCi.
+Windows users: typically Windows will already have a generic MIDI synth installed and you can simply move on to testing Euterpea with GHCi.
+If you don’t have the Windows GM synth for whatever reason, you can try Coolsoft’s VirtualMIDISynth.
+Make sure to have it running with instruments loaded before starting GHCi.

 ghci